realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

   - Collected ideas around:

     - ### Encapsulation
-      - Data & code are "encapsulated," or enclosed into a "Class"
+      - Data & code are "encapsulated," (or enclosed) into a `class` (
+        - also called a "Template", it is similar to a blueprint for a house as it describes what will be created when the house is built)
-      - A "Class" is a template for creating an in-memory instance of the class called an "Object" which contains the state and pointers to the "methods" (functions) of the class
+      - A `class` is a template for creating an in-memory instance of the class (called an "Object") which contains the state and pointers to the "methods" (functions) of the `class`
       - When a new Object is created from a class template, the Object is called an "instance" of the class.
-      - An "Object" is just a structure in memory that contains the values (or "state") of the variables from the class template and a pointer to the "Methods" of the class
+      - An Object is just a structure in memory that contains the values (or "state") of the variables and pointers to the methods of the class
-      - A "Method" is just a normal function in the class that operates on the data fields in the "class"
+      - A "Method" is just a normal function in the class that manipulates the variables in the object, or call other methods in the object or other objects
-        - The process of calling a "method" on an "object" is called "sending a message" to the "object"
+        - The process of calling a method on an object is referred to as "sending a message" to the object
-        - (SO LAME! bc it's not a message!
+        - (TERRIBLE WORDING! bc it's not a message!
 It's just calling a function!!!!
-THIS IS NOT MESSAGING!)
+THIS IS NOT MESSAGING!
+AAAAHH!)
-      - The values of the variables ("state") of the object are usually not accessible from outside the class (ie: "private") and only accessible by the methods of the class, or the methods in the inhertited subclasses of the class.
+      - The values of the variables ("state") of the object are often made inaccessible from outside the class (ie: "private") and only accessible by the methods of the class, or the methods in the inherited subclasses of the class.
-      - The "methods" of the "class" are usually "public" and accessible by other "classes"
+      - Methods of the class can be made `public` to be globally accessible by other classes to provide the functionality of the class.
-      - The "methods" of the "class" are usually "protected" and only accessible by "subclasses" of the "class"
+      - Some methods of the "class" can be labeled "protected" and only accessible by "subclasses" of the "class"
-      - There is a special modifier called "static" makes a variable or method accessible without needing an instance of the class (object)
+      - There is a special modifier called `static` makes a variable or method accessible without needing an instance of the class (object)
+        - This loophole is the main reason why I call it "Class Oriented Programming" is not "object" oriented programming!
+        - It's a way to make the class act like a "namespace" to group together the "methods" and "variables" that are related to each other
+        - This was not the original intent of the "class" and "object" paradigm, but was a way to fit the "class" paradigm into the "procedural" paradigm.

     - ### Classes and Objects as Name Spaces
       - In most COP languages, the "class" is used as a "namespace" to group together the "methods" and "variables" that